sigtot/byggern/README.md

 	UART_Init(MYUBRR);
 	fdevopen(*UART_Transmit,NULL);

-	printf("Test instruction: Hold the IR emmitter up to the photo diode.
+	printf("Test instruction: Hold the IR emitter up to the photo diode.
 The test will alert you when the state changes.\n\r");
 	ir_init();
 	sei();